mprinc/vuex/docs/guide/modules.md

 ### Namespacing

-By default, actions, mutations and getters inside modules are still registered under the **global namespace** - this allows multiple modules to react to the same mutation/action type.
+By default, actions, mutations and getters inside modules are still registered under the <span class='definition'>**global namespace**</span> - this allows <span class='important'>multiple modules to react to the same mutation/action type</span>.

-If you want your modules to be more self-contained or reusable, you can mark it as namespaced with `namespaced: true`.
+If you want your modules to be <span class='important'>more self-contained or reusable</span>, you can mark it as namespaced with `namespaced: true`.
 When the module is registered, all of its getters, actions and mutations will be automatically namespaced based on the path the module is registered at.
 For example:

 ``` js
 const store = new Vuex.Store({